 setget call, we would get several errors in the debugger.

 Also, notice how we are using an exported variable.
 This is so we can change the size of the health pickups in the editor.
 This makes it so we do not have to make two scenes for the two sizes, since we can easily change sizes in the editor using the exported variable.

-See GDScript basics and scroll down to the Exports section for a list of export hints you can use.
+See Podstawy GDScript and scroll down to the Exports section for a list of export hints you can use.

 Firstly, we connect the